 - Reducing inflammation

-Some supplements, such as plant extracts, contain a wide variety of compounds that each work in different ways to provide more benefits than any prescribed painkiller ever could.
+Some supplements, especially plant extracts, contain a wide variety of compounds that each work in different ways to provide more benefits than any single prescribed painkiller ever could.

 Glucosamine and chondroitin for knee pain

-As you get older, however, your cartilage cells secrete less and less glucosamine and chondroitin.
-The production of glucosamine, in particular, is one of the main rate-limiting steps in proteoglycan production.
-Declining levels of glucosamine and chondroitin are linked with reduced cartilage quality when cartilage producing cells (chondrocytes) are unable to compensate for the loss of collagen and proteoglycans.
-Cartilage becomes more brittle and prone to the degenerative changes seen in ageing joints.
+As you get older, your cartilage cells secrete less and less glucosamine and chondroitin.
+As a result, cartilage becomes more brittle and prone to the degenerative changes seen in ageing joints.

 How effective are glucosamine and chondroitin supplements for knee pain?